Marijuana for medical and recreational use is legal in Washington DC.

 As provided in Title 48 Chapter 12 of the D.C.
 Code, adults (21 years and older) can possess up to 2 ounces of cannabis.
 However, possessing more than the permitted amount of marijuana is a civil offense punishable by a $25 fine.
 Law enforcement officers are authorized to seize any cannabis and paraphernalia they find on any offender.
 If the offender is a minor (under 18 years), the Office of Administrative Hearings (OAH) will send a copy of the violation notice to their parent or guardian via mail.

-According to Title 48, Chapter 9 of the D.C.
-Code, it is illegal to sell marijuana in the District without a license.
+According to Washington DC marijuana distribution laws, it is illegal to sell marijuana in the District without a license.
 Unauthorized persons caught selling cannabis in the District can face the following penalties:

 Persons over 21 years caught enlisting minors (below 18 years) to sell marijuana will be charged for selling cannabis and risk the same penalties as though they sold the drug directly.
 Offenders risk the following additional penalties depending on prior convictions: